What are customer personas?

 - Has the customer found another product that is better suited to their needs?

-Properly used, exit surveys can be an invaluable way of keeping in step with your customers’ needs and enable you to fine-tune your offerings so that they continue to be of value to them.
+Properly used, exit surveys can be an invaluable way of keeping in step with your customers’ needs and enable you to fine-tune your offerings so they continue to be of value.

+- Talk to your team.
 Your customers aren’t the only source of useful customer data.
 Your sales team is an invaluable source of anecdotal information.
 Which leads do they have the most interactions with?
 What commonalities do they share?
-Do they notice that they have particular success with a particular type of lead?
+Do they notice that they have most success with a particular type of lead?

-You have some demographic information about your customer persona.
-You likely also have a few useful adjectives to describe them such as “thrifty”, “discerning” or “ambitious”.
-Now it’s time to get creative and convert that data into a story.
+Now it’s time to get creative and convert your personas into a story.
 This can help you to give your team a clearer idea of who this semi-fictional character is.

 Describe a typical day for your customer persona.
-How do they start their day?
+What’s the first thing they do?
 How do they get to work?
 What are they thinking about while they’re on their way?
 What do they have for lunch?
 What do they do when the working day is done?
 Do they have certain hobbies or interests?
 What values, needs and anxieties motivate their actions?
 Don’t be afraid to get creative, as long as you can justify your creative flourishes by referring back to your data.

-Storytelling can be an extremely effective way of communicating your customer personas to your team, and encouraging them to adjust their communications with prospects and customers accordingly.
+Storytelling can be an extremely effective way of communicating your customer personas to your team.
+Encourage them to adjust their communications with prospects and customers accordingly.

-Now you know your customer personas’ story, you are equipped to start seeing the world through their eyes.
-Start empathy mapping, making note of what they see and hear, say and do, think and feel.
+Creating a clear narrative equips you to start seeing the world through their eyes.
+You can try empathy mapping, making note of what they see and hear, say and do, think and feel.
 What are the gratifications that keep them going, and what pain points encumber them in the pursuit of their personal and professional goals?

 Sometimes it helps to empathise in terms of: